adamnelsonarcher/BB-OCR/img_to_json/ollama+ocr_to_json/README.md

 python process_book_enhanced.py 1  # Shows processing info by default
 ```

-Check the generated JSON files for `_processing_info` and `evidence` fields to understand how metadata was extracted.
+Check the generated JSON files for `_processing_info` field to understand how metadata was extracted.

 ## Comparison with Original Pipeline